It will be a huge surprise to you to know that beggars in China have gone cashless to get their alms.

 In other words, we are living in a cashless society where people are using internet banking and e-wallet for their money transactions.

 However, our neighbouring country China has earned a unique reputation in this field.

 The frenzy of digital payment has increased so much in China that even beggars are using the mobile payment to get alms.
 It sounds weird and freaky but it is a fact.
 Beggars in China are seen with Quick Response (QR) code hanging in their neck or placed beside them.

 Carrying the printout of a sponsored QR code, they ask the passersby to scan the code with e-wallet apps like WeChat or AliPay.
-Later, the beggars are paid by small businesses or local start-ups for every scan.
+Later, the small businesses or local start-ups pay the beggars for every scan.

 These businesses and start-ups pay the beggars ¥ 0.7 to 1.5 for each scan.
 Then they compile the user data of these apps and sell the data to big companies who show the users advertisements on the apps.

 In this way, the beggars are earning up to ¥ 18,000 monthly.
 The most surprising fact is that beggars need not own a mobile phone as they are paid by local investors on the basis of the total number of scans.